ethereum/ethereum-org/views/content/token.md

 This is a very straightforward function: it has a recipient and a value as the parameter and whenever someone calls it, it will subtract the *_value* from their balance and add it to the *_to* balance.
 Right away there's an obvious problem: what happens if the person wants to send more than it owns?
 Since we don't want to handle debt in this particular contract, we are simply going to make a quick check and if the sender doesn't have enough funds the contract execution will simply stop.
 It's also to check for overflows, to avoid having a number so big that it becomes zero again.

-To stop a contract execution mid execution you can either **return** or **throw** The former will cost less gas but it can be more headache as any changes you did to the contract so far will be kept.
-In the other hand, 'throw' will cancel all contract execution, revert any changes that transaction could have made and the sender will lose all ether he sent for gas.
-But since the Wallet can detect that a contract will throw, it always shows an alert, therefore preventing any ether to be spent at all.
+To stop a contract execution mid execution you can either **return** or **burn** The former will cost less gas but it can be more headache as any changes you did to the contract so far will be kept.
+In the other hand, 'burn' will cancel all contract execution, revert any changes that transaction could have made and the sender will lose all ether he sent for gas.
+But since the Wallet can detect that a contract will burn, it always shows an alert, therefore preventing any ether to be spent at all.

     function transfer(address _to, uint256 _value) {
         /* Check if sender has balance and for overflows */